RayuduTEJA/optical_inter_satellite_comms/README.md

 5. Compile the summary above (along with the generated plots) into a PDF document named `optical_link_analysis_report.pdf` and save it in the `report` folder.
 6. Commit and push the repository to GitHub.

-This comprehensive analysis and the provided Python code should fulfill the requirements of your problem statement.
-Remember to cite any research papers you might have referred to in your final PDF report.
-Good luck!